codemaster-vansh/test-calculator-app/README.md

 - Vanilla JavaScript (ES6+)

 ### Architecture
-The code is structured to separate concerns, with HTML for structure, CSS for styling, and JavaScript for functionality.
+The code structure is organized to separate concerns, with HTML for structure, CSS for styling, and JavaScript for functionality.
 Key components include:
-- `index.html`: The main application file containing the layout and structure.
+- Input fields for numbers
-- CSS files for styling the UI.
+- Buttons for operations
-- JavaScript files handling the logic for calculations and user interactions.
+- Display area for results

 ### Browser Compatibility
 - Chrome 90+